seymaakorkmaz/Heap-Sort-Algorithm/README.md

 ### Heap-Sort-Algorithm

 - Introduction to Structured Programming course project.
-- The documents explaining the project and solution are added to the repo.
+- The documents explaining the solution is added to the repo.

 - Heap sort algorithm implementation
   - Figuring out how long it takes to sort arrays of different sizes.